elliotsyx/team1-final-project/report.md

 # Discussion

-### Temporal Patterns and Victim Demographics
+- At first, we explored the temporal patterns and victim demographics.

-- Strengths: The analysis of shooting incidents over time reveals a concentration during nighttime hours, with the peak occurring between 21:00 and 23:00.
+  The analysis of shooting incidents over time reveals a concentration during nighttime hours, with the peak occurring between 21:00 and 23:00.
 The examination of gender and age distribution among victims highlights the disproportionate impact on young individuals, particularly those between the ages of 25 and 44.
 Understanding these demographics can aid in targeted prevention and intervention strategies.
+To visualize the data, we processed the data for geographic distribution and mapping.
+The visual representation of shooting incidents on maps provides a clear understanding of the spatial distribution.
+The focus on both New York City and Manhattan allows for targeted interventions in high-risk areas.
+The analysis of shooting incidents across different boroughs reveals variations in trends.
+This information can guide law enforcement agencies and policymakers in implementing borough-specific strategies.

+# Limitations

-- Limitations: The dataset might be subject to reporting biases or underreporting, affecting the accuracy of temporal patterns and demographic insights.
+- The dataset we used might be subject to reporting biases or underreporting, affecting the accuracy of temporal patterns and demographic insights.
 It is crucial to consider potential discrepancies in reporting practices across different regions or time periods.
 The presence of outliers, such as the age group “1022,” needs further investigation.
 Anomaly detection and data cleaning techniques should be applied to ensure the reliability of demographic insights.

-### Geographic Distribution and Mapping

-- Strengths: The visual representation of shooting incidents on maps provides a clear understanding of the spatial distribution.
-The focus on both New York City and Manhattan allows for targeted interventions in high-risk areas.
-The analysis of shooting incidents across different boroughs reveals variations in trends.
-This information can guide law enforcement agencies and policymakers in implementing borough-specific strategies.

-\*Limitations: The dataset’s geographic coordinates might not capture fine-grained details, such as specific neighborhoods or block-level information.
+  Also, the dataset’s geographic coordinates might not capture fine-grained details, such as specific neighborhoods or block-level information.
 High-resolution mapping could enhance the precision of spatial analyses.
 While geographic analysis identifies areas with high incident rates, it does not establish causation.
 Additional factors, such as socio-economic conditions and community dynamics, should be considered for a comprehensive understanding.

-### Prediciton？